yv-sb-repo-tests/saranshaga/content/posts/Twenty-seven-things-I-believe-in.md

 27. Fake it till you make it (Watch [this](https://youtu.be/RVmMeMcGc0Y) great TED talk by Amy Cuddy).

 ![](/images/Twenty-seven-things-I-believe-in/0*If_VuKWviY4kwyI-.jpg)

-<figcaption>The lovely Irish coffee cake by my caring work colleagues (ignore the spelling&nbsp;mistook)</figcaption>
+_The lovely Irish coffee cake by my caring work colleagues (ignore the spelling mistook)_

 Until next time :)